Engineered Products

 Fast and reliable turnaround times

-In a combine cycle power Power Generation, a performance heater may be installed on the fuel gas line to increase thermal efficiency of the plant.
+In a combine cycle power Power Generation, a performance heater may be installed on the fuel gas line.
+This is done to increase the thermal efficiency of the plant.
 Heat from exhaust of the gas turbine is used to heat up water or steam.
 Water or steam in return is use to heat up the fuel gas.
 A shell & tube exchanger along with other components is part of a performance heater skid

-Hot oil skid also know as heat transfer system that are design to heat up heat transfer fluid for various process application.
-For instance, the heat transfer fluid may then be circulated around a shell & exchanger for indirect heating or heating of a die pelletizer in the polyethylene and plastic industry.
+A hot oil skid is also known as a heat transfer system.
+These systems are designed to heat up heat transfer fluid for various process applications.
+For instance, the heat transfer fluid can be circulated around a shell & exchanger for indirect heating.
+It is also used for heating of a die pelletizer in the polyethylene and plastic industry.
 They are generally a turnkey unit that may include a centrifugal pump to circulate the oil around the customer’s system.
 An expansion tank may be installed at the high point of the system.
-The tank not only serves to facilitate the thermal expansion of the liquid, they are also use to vent the system.
-A purging system should be installed on the expansion that if the heat transfers fluid is subjected to oxidation at the operating temperature.
+The tank facilitates the thermal expansion of the liquid.
+It is also used to vent the system.
+An expansion system should be installed.
+It is necessary if the heat transfer fluid is subjected to oxidation at the operating temperature.

-Some of the recommended components and features of a hot oil system may include electric circulation heater, 2 x 100% centrifugal pump, and 300# flanges to better seal against high temperature application.
+Some of the recommended components and features of a hot oil system may include an electric circulation heater.
+Another component is a 2 x 100% centrifugal pump.
+Additionally, 300# flanges are included to better seal against high temperature application.

 It is crucial that a proper thermal stress analysis on high temperature system to prevent leaks and equipment damage.

 Diesel engines and gas turbines (dual fuel) are commonly used as drivers in generators of a power plant.
 Diesel or liquid fuels are treated to ensure that they meet the fuel quality of the engine maker.
-Fuel treatment may include heating with an electric circulation heater to reduce viscosity, water and particulate contamination may be removing by utilizing one of our filters.
+Fuel treatment may include heating with an electric circulation heater to reduce viscosity.
+Water and particulate contamination can be removed by utilizing one of our filters.

-An unloading or forwarding pump may be found on these skids to facilitate the liquid unloading or transfer to the storage tank.
+A pump for unloading or forwarding may be found on these skids.
+It facilitates the liquid unloading or transfer to the storage tank.

 With the advent of fracking technology in the oil & gas production.
 Hydrocarbon condensate is part of the product or byproduct of the process.
 Many times the condensate has to be stabilized (vapor pressure reduction) so it can be pumped or transported.